yurilpbh/Pong/README.md

 The "Ball.lua" is a class that contains the methods of the ball in the game.\
 The "Paddle.lua" is a class that contains the methods of the paddles in the game.

-All methods in this class are self-explanatory.
+All methods in these class are self-explanatory.

 The file "push.lua" belongs to github.com/Ulydev/push and is used with the funcionality of focus on something in the game with a fixed resolution.